 A new photographer in Spain, shout out 2 free lifestyle photoshoots for fashion bloggers and within a month, 458 requests were waiting for him in his mailbox.
-After the huge demand he decided to ask help from some of his fellow photographers for the selection of the fashion bloggers.
+After the huge demand, he decided to ask for help from some of his fellow photographers for the selection of fashion bloggers.

-To make a long story short, the 4 photographers picked 12 talented fashion bloggers, had the free photo shoots and six months later the 4 photographers created a Photo Agency for Fashion Bloggers.
+To make a long story short, the 4 photographers picked 12 talented fashion bloggers, had free photo shoots, and six months later the 4 photographers created a Photo Agency for Fashion Bloggers.

-Start thinking what are the most frequently questions you get from your clients.
+Start thinking what are the most frequent questions you get from your clients.
 Write about these topics.
-Provide free and valuable information that will make people trust your opinion before even hire you.
+Provide free and valuable information that will make people trust your opinion before even hiring you.

 Here are some ideas for hot wedding photography topics:

 - When is the best time to hire a wedding photographer?

 - What is the difference between fine art wedding photography and photojournalistic wedding photography?